smcgdub/alliens911/README.md

 ### **6.2 Code**

-* Majority of the code i used was Bootstrap.
-Their [main documentation](https://getbootstrap.com/docs/5.0/getting-started/introduction/) had lots of great information on how to use the framework.
+* Majority of the code used was Bootstrap.
+Their [main documentation](https://getbootstrap.com/docs/5.0/getting-started/introduction/) has most of the information you need for using the framework.
 ___

 ## **7. Contact Me**